Skip to main content

 With decades of experience and dedicated teams of on-site Optometrists and eyewear specialists, Cohen’s Fashion Optical is your source for comprehensive eyecare, eyeglasses and contact lenses.
 Following are frequently asked general questions to provide you with information prior to your visit to one of our convenient locations.

 Cohen's Fashion Optical maintains various online coupons that may be used toward eye exams and eyewear.
-Eye exam coupons can be found here and eye exams can be easily scheduled online, or with a quick call to the location nearest you.
+Eye exam coupons can be found on our Offers page and eye exams can be easily scheduled online, or with a quick call to the location nearest you.
 For detailed pricing information, please call your local Cohen's Fashion Optical store or visit our location page.

 Annual eye exams are recommended as a part of preventative health care.
 You may be unaware of problems because there are often no obvious signs or symptoms.
 It is important to detect and treat vision problems early in order to maintain good vision and eye health.
 Consult with your Cohen's Fashion Optical Optometrist about your particular vision needs.
 Children's needs often vary, depending on individual age.
 (Refer to our Eye Health pages for more information on eye exams)